 We need to robustly address this.
 Sport is everyone’s game, and it’s important to ensure that LGBTQ+ people are given as many opportunities and as much support to get active as other people, including those with other protected characteristics.

-The Equality Act 2010 gives organisation’s a legal obligation to protect people from discrimination including harassment and victimisation based on sexual orientation, gender identity or gender expression as well as other protected characteristics
+The Equality Act 2010 gives organisations a legal obligation to protect people from discrimination including harassment and victimisation based on sexual orientation or gender reassignment as well as other protected characteristics.